johnmorehouse/website/content/author/admin/_index.md

 +++

 I am a second year Economics PhD student at the University of Oregon.
-My research interests are environmental and urban economics.
+I am interested in environmental and urban economics.
+Outside of academics, I enjoy traveling and cycling.